OHDSI/Eunomia/cran-comments.md

+Updated Date to current Date.

+This data package will not be updated frequently.
+It is similar to mtcars or iris.
+The sample data is provided in a standard data format that enables uniform storage of observational health care data, and is widely used for health care analytics.
+The data does not need to be updated frequently, it has remained static for almost two years.

+---

 We removed the quotes from OMOP, as it is not a package name but a project (and open source community) name.

 We have added more details about the package functionality in your Description text.
 No literature references are relevant at this point in time.